Picovoice/porcupine/README.md

 * compact and computationally-efficient making it suitable for **IoT** applications.
 * **cross platform**.
 It is implemented in pure ANSI C. Currently **Raspberry Pi**, **Android**, **iOS**, **Linux**, and **Mac** are supported.
+* scalable.
+It can detect tens of wake-words concurrently with virtually no added CPU/memory footprint.
 * **open-source**.
 Anything you find in this repository is Apache 2.0 licensed.

 ## Table of Contents